micro-community/development/runbook/README.md

-# Runbooks
+# Runbook

-This directory is a repository of runbooks for various parts of the M3O system and should act as an operations manual for things like outages etc.
+This directory is a repository for runbooks for various parts of the M3O system and should act as an operations manual for things like outages etc.
 Currently a single file but parts will be moved out once they become overly long.
 To regenerate the table of contents, use [this tool](https://github.com/ekalinin/github-markdown-toc) and do `cat ./README.md | gh-md-toc -`.

 # Table of Contents